 14. What class of antiarrhythmic drug is ______ in?

-Remember what drug is in what class was hard for me, even in fellowship!
-Now that I use them all the time I can remember them.
+Remembering what drug was in which class was hard for me, even in fellowship.
+Now that I use them all the time, I can remember them.
 Just keep going over them and eventually they will stick.
 A more detailed review of antiarrhythmic drugs is here.